kaarthis/Projects/prd/observability/0005-managed-mesh-observability-control-plane-mvp.md

 ## Existing Solutions or Expectations

 - **AKS Managed Prometheus pattern**: AKS customers configure Azure Monitor Managed Prometheus to collect cluster metrics (including control plane metrics for managed clusters) in a unified workspace.
 Applink customers expect the same streamlined experience
-- **Current Applink gap**: Data plane metrics require manual configuration, and control plane metrics are not exposed in Prometheus format.
-No unified collection mechanism exists
+- **Alternative service mesh experiences**:
+Customers running self-hosted Ambient Mesh or using the Istio Add-on are responsible for deploying and maintaining their own observability stack.
+They must manually configure Prometheus or OpenTelemetry collectors to scrape metrics from data plane components such as ztunnels and waypoints, and from the mesh control plane itself.
+These setups operate independently of AKS’ managed monitoring experience, requiring separate configuration, alerting, and visualization pipelines.
 - **Shoebox metrics**: Geneva-based platform metrics exist in a separate blade with limited queryability and no Prometheus compatibility. **Note:** Shoebox metrics integration/migration is out of scope for this PRD and will be addressed in a separate workstream
-- **Customer expectation**: Applink monitoring should mirror the AKS experience: simple Managed Prometheus integration that captures both control plane and data plane metrics in one workspace
+- **Customer expectation**: Applink monitoring should mirror the AKS experience: mesh metrics automatically integrated into the cluster workspace using the same configuration pattern, without manual scraping or manual parallel monitoring infrastructure

 ## Proposal